conor-clyde/SFML_Assignment_2/README.md

 # UU2OOP-SFMLGame
 [UU Year 2 - Object-Oriented Programming] / Group Assignment - Game (Coin Chaser) Developed on Visual Studio using SFML and C++

-**To run project from Visual Studio, clone the repository, then double click on the SFML_Assignment_2 solution in the Solution Explorer**
+**To run the application from Visual Studio, clone the repository, then double click on the SFML_Assignment_2 solution in the Solution Explorer**

 Group Project.
 Submitted as part of my Object-Oriented Programming class.<br />
 The purpose of the project was to develop an simple window game using SFML.<br />